laic/uoe_speech_processing_course/phon/phon_lab_1/phon-1-articulation.md

 ### Waveform vs spectrogram: a preview of acoustic phonetics

-Even without any training in spectrogram interpretation (i.e. acoustic phonetics), you should be able to see that fricatives are quite distinctive!
+Even without any training in spectrogram interpretation (i.e. acoustic phonetics), you should be able to see that fricatives are quite distinctive from other consonants in the spectrogram!

 Questions:
 * Based on what you see (i.e. don't worry about technical terms for now): how would you describe what fricatives look like in the spectrogram?